Table of Contents

 In some myths, this path also had gates protected by hideous creatures.
-Many dangers threatened the journey of the souls, including spirits, mythological animals, and demons of the underworld.
+Many dangers threatened the journey of the deceased, including spirits, mythological animals, and demons of the underworld.
 Those souls who managed to pass arrived at the weighing of their souls.

 The Weighing of the Heart